k0src/Obsidian-Auto-Close-Tags-Plugin/README.md

 ### Hotkeys

 Hotkeys can be changed in the Obsidian settings under "Hotkeys".
-The default hotkeys are:

--   `Ctrl + Alt + T`: Close the last opened tag at the cursor position.

 ### Development